 Leptin is considered by many to be THE most important metabolic hormone as far as setting metabolic output and weight regain.
 If you want to keep your metabolic rate up, you have to make sure leptin levels don’t fall too fast.
 One way to overcome this appears to be a short period of overeating of between 1 and 3 days.
 This technique raises leptin levels and has also been shown to substantially raise a depressed metabolic rate.
 This effect varies substantially from person to person with some people showing no effect from the brief overfeeding and others seeing a jump in resting calorie burn of several hundred calories per day.

 Now for the big surprise cause.
 There is another set of signaling molecules that have a huge impact on metabolic compensations during dieting.
-These compounds are present in your fat cells so that when fat is burned they are released in significant concentrations.
+These compounds are present in your fat cells, and when fat is burned, they are released in significant concentrations.
 The shocking thing about these compounds is they did not come from your body.
 They are man made chemicals that you eat, put on your skin, drink in your water, and inhale through the air.

 POPS stand for Persistent Organic Pollutants and up until very recently no one understood how these compounds were involved in weight loss resistance.
 Here is how it works: